neil7057/pjl_host_system/README.md

     Additionally, Adminstrator and basic user accounts were created to check that correct menu options were presented and enhanced functionality restricted to Administrator privileged accounts.

-    Modals and forms display as expected.
+    Forms display as expected.
 Edit/Delete functions are correctly restricted to the appropriate owner and user account class.
 'Cancel' buttons work as expected.

     Links on all pages navigated to the correct pages as expected.
 External content opens in a new page.

 - #### Testing Approach

     Basic functions were tested with minimal validation.
 Navigation tested before working code was added.
-Each function, such as Edit was tested and then replicated to other record types.
+Each app was developed and tested as a unit and then tested in integration.

     Minor errors were logged and development continued until a function was constructed then the error list was revisited.

     Functionality was tested against individual user permissions and then against additional users.

     URLs for management functions and access to specific records were copied and attempted access from unauthorised accounts or when logged out to test security.

+    Significant manaul testing was carried out together with 92 automated tests via .py test scripts across all apps to test code coverage.

+-   ##### Admin Test Account
+    -   For test purposes there is an admin account.
+However, be aware that this has full access to all functionality.
+It's essential to document it here so that full functionality can be tested:
+        -   Username: clarkkent
+        -   Password: CodeIns7057@

+-   ##### User Test Accounts
+    -   For adding reviews and checking logged in user functions.
+        -   Username: mikey
+        -   Password: UserTest99

+        -   Uswername: robbie
+        -   Password: UserTest1010

+        -   Username: sally
+        -   Password: UserTest09

+-   ##### Visitor Tests
+    -   Anonymous access is easy to replicate.

 -   #### Sign Up Testing
     -   The cursor is automatically positioned at the start of the first input field.
 Validation is mostly taken care of by django allauth but was tested field by field with valid and invalid entries.